isonerinan/Python-Projects/IMDB Recommender/README.md

 You are now ready to use the program.
 Have a nice watch!

 # Working On
+- Executable file so that you don't have to install Python and the required libraries
+- Statistics!
 - Bug fixes

 # TODO